ccocz/green-forest-bank/README.md

 User lands on the ```officer_app``` and after providing credentials (```date +%s``` for getting epoch seconds) can choose options from the menu.

-For instance, choosing display option lists all periods in reverse-chronological order.
+For instance, choosing display option lists all periods in reverse-chronological order lead by credit/deposit name.
 Periods are separated by an empty line and each period is either sum, new percentage or ending positions.
 If sum position was followed by another sum position the ending dates will be shown as a part of that period otherwise starting dates also correspond to ending dates of previous period.